hanwenzhang123/fullstack-note/README.md

 - will return another promise so we can chain more then()
 - output order - only after the main thread is done

+`Promoise.all` to send all promises, will reject immediately upon any of the input promises rejecting

 `main thread (console.log) > micro (promise, async/await-pauses) > macro (timeout, interval)`

 [[↑] Back to top](#table-of-contents)